Course name

 "If you’re going for similar courses, you should notice likenesses in the skills, qualities and experience they’re looking for, making your life a bit easier.
 If you’re applying for courses that are very different, have a think about how your achievements, skill-set and experience can be applied more generally to fit with the varying course descriptions."

-It can also be tempting to Google ‘personal statement’ and take your pick.
+It can also be tempting to Google ‘personal statement’ and take your pick, or grab something straight out of ChatGPT.
 But, be warned.
 Ucas has resources which will identify any plagiarised statements from the extensive library of archived statements.

 Be sure your statement is a true reflection of you; this will give it a more authentic feel.